guilherme0893/Environmental_analysis_register/README.md

-# Arcadis_Challenge
+# Arcadis Challenge

 Welcome to the Arcadis Challenge repository, here is registed all steps taken by the author during the technical challenge provided by Arcadis

-# Goal
+# The problem and its solution

 In many environmental studies, it is necessary to sample data throughout the study area during different time periods in order to analyze water quality, for example, and potential pollution impacts.
 It is also very common the collected data to be large, what makes harder to deal with it.
 Having that in mind, this application provides a solution; the goal is to create an application -- which is desing to work both on mobile devices or desktop via web -- where the user is able to register samples, initially by adding their name, X and Y coordinates.
-Then, whether the sample has any measured parameter, it is possible to register it; here the parameters is composed of d parameters related to a given sample; such parameters are: the parameter name itself, the value, the unity used and the sampling date.
+Then, whether the sample has any measured parameter, it is possible to register it; here the parameters is composed o measured parameter name, its value, the unity used and the sampling date.
+A way of visualizing data was also created, so one user is able to retrieve all samples or a single sample, all parametrs or a single parameters, and all data registered and all data that is above a limit provided by COPAM/CERH-MG nº 01 - 2008 Água Doce - Classe 2 legislation for fresh water.

 In summary, it is possible to:

 - Register samples
 - Register parameters
 - Search for sample
 - Search for parameters
-- Filter the parameters above the legislation limit for fresh water (COPAM/CERH-MG nº 01 - 2008 Água Doce - Classe 2)
+- Filter the parameters above the legislation
 - List all parameters and their related samples

-# Usage
+# How to use

 This application is free to be accessed.
 The React-based frontend is hosted on Vercel, and can be accessed here: